 Urologic cancer at a glance

-- Urologic cancer occur when cells grow out of control and cancerous tumors form in the organs of the urinary tract of men and women or in the male reproductive system.
+- Urologic cancer occurs when cells grow out of control and cancerous tumors form in the organs of the urinary tract of men and women or in the male reproductive system.

 - Urologic cancer commonly affect the kidneys, bladder, prostate or testicles.